Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 set Ravnur__ApiEndpoint=<RMS instance API endpoint>
 set Ravnur__ApiKey=<RMS instance API key>
 ```
 For Linux/Mac use "export" command.
+If it is more convenient for you can set corresponding settings in appsettings.json file instead.

 5. Build and run the application:
 ```